 The effect of future sales of our common stock or the availability of our common stock for future sales may affect the market price of our common stock.
-As of May 11, 2005, 16,741,122 shares of our common stock are outstanding, 283,901 shares are reserved and authorized for issuance under our stock incentive plan, 3,776,069 shares are authorized for issuance upon redemption of operating partnership units held by Arbor Commercial Mortgage and 61,612 shares are authorized upon exercise of warrants.
-Our stockholders will vote on an amendment to authorize an additional 250,000 shares of common stock for issuance under our stock incentive plan at our 2005 annual meeting of stockholders on May 25, 2005, which would bring the total number of shares reserved and authorized for issuance under the stock incentive plan to 533,901.
-We have granted registration rights to Arbor Commercial Mortgage relating to the resale of shares of common stock that we may issue upon redemption of its 3,776,069 operating partnership units.
+As of April 22, 2005, 16,741,122 shares of our common stock are outstanding, 283,901 shares are reserved and authorized for issuance under our stock incentive plan, 3,776,069 shares are authorized for issuance upon redemption of operating partnership units held by Arbor Commercial Mortgage and 67,884 shares are authorized upon exercise of warrants.
+Our stock holders will vote on an amendment to authorize an additional 250,000 shares for issuance under our stock incentive plan at our 2005 annual meeting of stockholders on May 25, 2005, which will bring the total to 533,901.
+If Arbor Commercial Mortgage redeems its 3,776,069 operating partnership units and we elect to issue shares of our common stock upon such redemption, an additional 3,776,069 shares would be eligible for future sale.
+We have granted registration rights to Arbor Commercial Mortgage relating to the resale of shares of common stock that we may issue upon redemption of its operating partnership units.
 Furthermore, we satisfy our obligation to pay up to 25% of the incentive compensation payable to our manager under the management agreement with shares of our common stock, and Arbor Commercial Mortgage may elect to have its entire incentive compensation payable with shares of our common stock.
 Our manager earned \$1.6 million in incentive compensation for the year ended December 31, 2004, all of which was paid in shares of our common stock per the election of Arbor Commercial Mortgage.
 The issuance of common stock could cause dilution of our existing common stock and a decrease in the market price.